Get Tability: OKRs that don't suck | Learn more →

 If you want to learn more about the framework, you can read our OKR guide online.

-3 tools to create the perfect Report Reviewer OKRs
+The best tools for writing perfect Report Reviewer OKRs

 Tability will scan your OKRs and offer different suggestions to improve them.
 This can range from a small rewrite of a statement to make it clearer to a complete rewrite of the entire OKR.